Saline Breast Implants

 The first textured implants that were used were covered with a layer of polyurethane foam.
-They remained very soft in most patients.
-Some surgeons still feel they were some of the softest breasts ever achieved with implants.
 As the capsule grew around them, scar tissue developed within the foam in a disorganized fashion.
 It was felt that this disorganization prevented the contraction of the scar around the implant, keeping the breast feeling soft.
-When the concern about the safety of silicone arose, the company that made these implants stopped manufacturing them because it was learned that the human body would break down the foam coating.
-No one had proved whether or not that presented a problem.
+However, the company that made these implants stopped manufacturing them because it was learned that the human body would break down the foam coating.

 Shape: Round or Teardrop

 Round implants have been the traditional shape since the beginning of breast augmentation.
 As the diameter of the implant is increased, the implant gets larger by the same amount in all directions.
 The distance the implant projects outward can also be selected.
 The low- or mid-profile implants are the most commonly used in cosmetic breast augmentation, and high-profile implants are more commonly used in breast reconstruction.

 In my experience, I have found that the more the skin is stretched, the rounder the breast will look no matter what the shape of the implant.
 In women with some tissue laxity who do not desire a large increase in breast size, a round implant can have a very natural-looking result.
 In a woman with no tissue laxity, even a small implant will result in a rounded upper portion of the breast.
 Many woman are looking for just this shape.